1.1 Who is this Contract with?

 If you move out

-If you tell us you are moving to another Property supplied by E.ON we will arrange to transfer your Points Balance to your new home.
-If we do not supply your new home but you switch to E.ON and there are still points available to you from your previous Property that have not expired, we can arrange to switch the Points Balance to your new home once the switch is complete.
+If you tell us you are moving to another property supplied by E.ON we will arrange to transfer your Points Balance to your new home.
+If we do not supply your new property but tell us you are arranging to switch your supply to us on an eligible tariff, your Points Balance will be transferred to your new home once the switch is complete.
 Your points will continue to expire after two years, therefore when your switch is complete you may have less points in your Points Balance than you had before you moved.

 Leaving E.ON Rewards